Ipswich, South Dakota

 Ipswich is a city in and county seat of Edmunds County, South Dakota, United States.
 The population was 928 at the 2020 census.

 History

 Ipswich was founded in 1883 as a stop on the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 It was named after Ipswich, in England, perhaps via Ipswich, Massachusetts.

+Preachers Run, a tributary of the James River, runs through Ipswich.